SamHurne/gw2pao/README.md

 ## Web Browser (Optional)

 For all needs not provided by the other overlay windows, the Web Browser allows a user to look up guides, videos, or anything else.

+For more information, visit the [GitHub Pages Site](http://samhurne.github.io/gw2pao/)